soumyajit4419/Machine_Learning_Projects/Book_Recommender_System/README.md

-# Project Name
+# Project Description
-This project is a Book Recommender Sytem which recommends books to the user:-<br/>
+This project is a Recommender Sytem which recommends books to the user:-<br/>
 Based on
 * 1.Polularity:- Correlation
 * 2.Colaborative Filering:- KNN